 - Before initiating a digital project and throughout the course of the project, you should be prepared to explain and document its development and progress and its contributions to scholarship.
-These statements should be discussed with chairs and committee heads to make sure everyone is operating with the same expectations. - Bring colleagues into your project, taking advantage of opportunities to explain how your work contributes to the scholarly conversation in on-campus forums, professional meetings, and print or online publications.
-If you establish collaborations and alliances make sure your department and institution is fully informed at each step.

-- Determine the bearing your department's and institution's processes and procedures for evaluating and supporting digital scholarship will have on your plans. - You should be clear at each step about the expectations of deadlines, final products, and evaluation.
-Historians who are experimenting with new forms need to be especially clear about what they are doing, why they are deviating from standard practice, and what challenges their work presents to their colleagues.
+These statements should be discussed with chairs and committee heads to make sure everyone is operating with the same expectations. - Seek support and guidance in preparing your promotion or tenure portfolio.
+Resources maintained by departments, the AHA, and scholars can provide important help in crafting your case for the scholarly value of your digital work. - Bring colleagues into your project, taking advantage of opportunities to explain how your work contributes to the scholarly conversation in on-campus forums, professional meetings, and print or online publications.
+If you establish collaborations and alliances, make sure your department and institution are fully informed at each step. - Consider how the processes and procedures by which your department and institution evaluate and support digital scholarship and teaching will have on your plans. - You should be clear at each step about the expectations of deadlines, final products, and evaluation.
+Historians who are experimenting with new forms need to be especially clear about what they are doing, what opportunities it offers, what challenges their work presents to their colleagues, and the impact of their work on the intended audiences.

-4. The American Historical Association's Role
+The American Historical Association's Role

 The AHA has long sought to advance the possibilities for scholarship in all forms.
-Over the last two decades, a series of presidents have focused on the opportunities afforded by digital tools and networks, the organization's Perspectives on History has featured projects and overviews, the American Historical Review has experimented with articles that contain digital components and added reviews of digital scholarship, and the Annual Meeting has featured venues for the presentation and discussion of digital history.
+Over the last two decades, a series of presidents has focused on the opportunities afforded by digital tools and networks, the organization's Perspectives on History has featured projects and overviews, the American Historical Review has experimented with articles that contain digital components and added reviews of digital scholarship, and the annual meeting has featured venues for the presentation and discussion of digital history.